dmsprigg2004-source/Topology-enhanced-Video-Classification-Project/README.md

 multi_branch_fusion.py:

     - Creates an alternate version of the baseline 3D CNN model that contains two branches.
-One for raw image frames, and another for persistence images.
-These are evaluated by the model separately and then averaged to create a single output.
+One for video frames, and another for persistence images.
+These are evaluated by the model separately and then concatenated to create a single output.
     - Contains a secondary test that uses Convolutional Block Attention Module (CBAM)

 utils.py:

-    Includes several helper functions which together can do the following:
+    Includes several helper functions which together do the following:

         - Load and preprocess video data
         - Implement baseline 3D CNN video classification model